-These rules apply whether or not the legal services are provided to the payer and whether or not the attorney is the exclusive payee (e.g., the attorney's and claimant's names are on one check).
-However, these rules do not apply to profits distributed by a partnership to its partners that are reportable on Schedule K-1 (Form 1065), Partner's Share of Income, Credits, Deductions, etc., or Schedule K-1 (Form 1065-B), Partner's Share of Income (Loss) From an Electing Large Partnership, or to wages paid to attorneys that are reportable on Form W-2.
-The term "attorney" includes a law firm or other provider of legal services.
+These rules apply whether or not the legal services are provided to the payer and whether or not the attorney is exclusive payee (for example, the attorney's and claimant's names are on one check).
+However, these rules do not apply to wages paid to attorneys that are reportable on Form W-2 or to profits distributed by a partnership to its partners that are reportable on:

+- Schedule K-1 (Form 1065), Partner's Share of Income, Deductions, Credits, etc., or - Schedule K-1 (Form 1065-B), Partner's Share of Income (Loss) From an Electing Large Partnership.